 "Washington doesn't do a personal or corporate tax off of your profit; it does it off of the top line of sales," said Jeremy Ames, president and co-founder of Guidant Financial.
 "It's not based on profitability; it's just based on volume.
 For a business of our size [about 90 employees], it ends up being quite favorable.
 For your really small businesses, as they're getting up off the ground, it's probably more of a negative than it is positive for a business that's something under $600,000 in revenue."

 Heightened salaries and benefits

-In addition, Seattle's city council adopted a mandatory $15-per-hour minimum wage for employees, which began to phase in at $11 per hour as of April 1, 2015.
-Small business owners like Petrovich said the added expenses are reflected in their prices.
+In addition, Seattle's city council adopted a mandatory $15 hourly minimum wage for employees, which began to phase in at $11 per hour as of April 1, 2015.
+Small business owners said the added expenses are reflected in their prices.

 Access to capital